DELTA T CONVERSION

 What is Delta T?

-Delta T 50° is the UK standard for all domestic gas boilers and is set to allow professionals, end users and consumers alike, make a fair and reasonable comparison of hydronic radiator and towel rail outputs from various suppliers and across a mix of product types.
+Delta T 50° is the UK standard for all domestic gas boilers and is set to allow professionals, end-users and consumers alike, to make a fair and reasonable comparison of hydronic radiator and towel rail outputs from various suppliers and across a mix of product types.

 Delta T Correction Factors - Delta T 50°

 B2-EN442 states all hydronic radiator and towel rail outputs are tested and presented at Delta T 50° or ΔT 50°.
 To calculate the output at a different Delta T, enter your output at Δt 50°C and select your required Delta T conversion.

 Your Calculation Result

 Having input your output at ΔT 50°, your correction value output is shown below.
 For correction factors at Delta T 60°, please use the additional table supplied below.

 When comparing products ensure you are being quoted Delta T 50°, furthermore look for the MARC logo (Manufacturers Association of Radiators and Convectors) and be sure to request the Declaration of Performance, conducted by an accredited body.

 A Delta T correction factor allows end-users and professionals to find out the actual output of a radiator or towel rail in the range of Delta T variations, the above calculator has been designed to efficiently calculate this based on input at Delta T 50°, alternatively, you can use the listed correction factors below, also based on Delta T 50°.